Little Squalicum Creek Water Quality Improvements Phase 2

 These underground vaults hold material that filters pollution out of stormwater flowing off roofs, streets, and other surfaces, cleaning the stormwater before it enters the creek, estuary, and Bellingham Bay.

-Smaller above-ground bioretention facilities (called bioswales) will also be installed along the Pinewood corridor.
-Bioswales are essentially shallow, landscaped ditches or channels that are designed to slow down, collect, and filter stormwater runoff using plants, soil, and sometimes gravel.
+Shallow above-ground, landscaped ditches (called bioswales) will also be installed along the Pinewood corridor.
+Bioswales are designed to slow down, collect, and filter stormwater runoff using plants, soil, and sometimes gravel.

 Prior to this project, stormwater entered Little Squalicum Creek mostly untreated.
 After the completion of all four phases, stormwater will be treated from more than 300 acres of land, supporting salmon and other species that rely on the creek, estuary, and Bellingham Bay.